Written by: Andrew Splatt – Director & Executive Practice Leader

 Claiming Compensation When Injured in a Motor Vehicle Accident

-You could be eligible to claim compensation when the other party is at fault.
+You could be eligible to make a compensation claim when another party causes car accident injuries.
 CTP claims have strict time limits, so it is important to respond quickly.

-- Next, document the scene of the incident.
-Take photos and videos of the location, vehicles involved, and any visible injuries as these will be evidence for a claim.
+3. Next, document the scene of the incident.
+Take photos and videos of the location, the vehicles involved, and any visible injuries, as these will serve as evidence in a compensation claim.

-- Also get contact details of witnesses and the other driver and their insurance information.
+4. Also, get the contact details of the witnesses and the other driver, along with their insurance information.

 If you wish to make a claim for injuries sustained in a motor vehicle accident, you must contact the relevant insurer, which is typically the insurer of the vehicle that caused the accident, and provide necessary details such as the vehicle’s licence plate.